 Spending New Year’s Eve in Cabo

 Best things to do in Cabo in January

 You’re in luck with a January vacation in Cabo because the weather is almost perfect!
 Depending on what kind of winter vacation you want…

 If you don’t like really hot tropical vacays – where your hair frizzes up and you’re always melting under the sun, dashing from one air-conditioned place to another – then the pleasant weather of Los Cabos in January will make it your happy place.

 In a nutshell: January weather in Cabo is warm to hot.
+It’s cooler than, say, November weather in Cabo.
 But it’s not humid.
 Rather it’s very dry.